splunk/splunk-connect-for-syslog/docs/sources/index.md

 * Define a specific port for vmware and reconfigure sources to use the defined port "SC4S_LISTEN_VMWARE_VSPHERE_TCP=9000".
 Any events arriving on port 9000 will now have a metadata field attached ".netsource.sc4s_vendor_product=VMWARE_VSPHERE"
 * Define a "app-parser" to apply the metadata field by using a syslog-ng filter to apply the metadata field.

-## Supporting previously unknown sources.
+## Supporting previously unknown sources

 Many log sources can be supported using one of the flexible options available without specific code known as app-parsers.

 * Sources that are *compliant* with RFC 5424,RFC 5425, RFC 5426, or RFC 6587 can be onboarded as [simple sources](https://splunk.github.io/splunk-connect-for-syslog/main/sources/Simple/)
 * Sources "compatible" with RFC3164 Note incorrect use of the syslog version, or "creative" formats in the time stamp or other fields may prevent use as [simple sources](https://splunk.github.io/splunk-connect-for-syslog/main/sources/Simple/)